-The mean values in Table 5-20 represent the amount of each isotope that as a fraction of thorium-230 an employee would have been exposed to over the long term.
-It is unlikely that any employee would have been continuously exposed to fractions greater than the 95th percentile; therefore, the 95th percentile of the ratios to thorium-230 in Table 5-20 can be used to bound the intakes from the other potentially important radionuclides.
-The data for Pit 4 were not used in this analysis since natural thorium wastes were deposited there.
-The activity concentrations for the uranium decay products and impurities are determined by multiplying the 95th-percentile ratios in Table 5-20 by their corresponding Th concentration value for Pits 1, 2, and 3 stated in Table 5-21.
+The mean values in Table 5-20 represent the amount of each isotope that, as a fraction of Th, an employee would have been exposed to over the long term.
+It is unlikely that any employee would have been continuously exposed to fractions greater than the 95th percentile.
+Therefore, the 95th percentile of the ratios to Th in Table 5-20 can be used to bound the intakes from the other potentially important radionuclides.
+The data for Pit 4 were not used in this analysis because natural thorium wastes were deposited there.
+The activity concentrations for the uranium decay products and impurities were determined by multiplying the 95th-percentile ratios in Table 5-20 by their corresponding Th concentration value for Pits 1, 2, and 3 in Table 5-21.

 Table 5-21.
-Intakes of uranium decay products and other impurities (nCi/mg-U) based on raffinate pit measurements.
+Intakes of uranium decay products and other impurities (nCi/mq U) based on raffinate pit measurements.